jasonbot/weblog/content/weblog/playing-classicube-at-work.md

 ## Hosting on the Internet

-I don't want to sacrifice one of my Raspberry Pis to be a permanent host for this app, and I'm not going to mess with seeing if I can get to the public IP that my ISP assignes me.
+I don't want to sacrifice one of my Raspberry Pis to be a permanent host for this app, and I'm not going to mess with seeing if I can get to the public IP that my ISP assigns me.

 I don't want to spin up a new VM on GCP and assign it a Real Internet IP Address and do all the work of exposing a service to the world if I can help it either.